MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/TransportationAndDistribution.md

 ms.author: cdmditeam
 ---

-# Transportation and distribution in CloudforSustainabilityCarbonDataModel(TransportationAndDistribution)
+# Transportation and distribution in Cloud for Sustainability carbon data model(TransportationAndDistribution)

 Upstream and downstream transportation and distribution activities.